-Ratification of the Optional Protocol to the Convention on the Rights of Persons with Disabilities report on the implementation of the CRPD (CRPD/C/BGR/CO/1).
+At present, the ratification of the Optional Protocol to the CRPD by Bulgaria is foreseen in the Action Plan for the implementation of the Concluding Observations of the UN Committee on the Rights of Persons with Disabilities (2021-2026), in relation to the defence of the first national report on the implementation of the CRPD (CRPD/C/BGR/CO/1).
 According to the set of possible solutions/measures for implementation, by 2025, the state authorities, nationally representative organisations of and for persons with disabilities, as well as all stakeholders, should draft the necessary additional legislative changes to regulate the implementation of the Optional Protocol to the CRPD.
 Once this has been implemented, it is envisaged that the Ministry of Foreign Affairs will undertake the overall preparation of the ratification process of the Optional Protocol, to be completed before the submission of the next national report to the Committee on the Rights of Persons with Disabilities, in 2026.
 There is currently no change in the timelines for ratification of the Optional Protocol to the CRPD.